What is it that draws two and a half million visitors to Holland, Michigan each year?

 Faculty advisor: Dr. Kyle Small

-In addition to annual events like the All-Seminary Picnic, Spring Banquet and the Annual Golf Outing, students at Western regularly participate in a variety of activities.
+In addition to annual events like the All-Seminary Picnic and Spring Banquet, students at Western regularly participate in a variety of activities.
 Each year students, faculty and staff battle it out in the March Madness Table Tennis Tournament–See more photos on our Facebook page!

 Parents Night Out